What requirements must coffee comply with to be allowed on the European market?

 If you want to access the European coffee market, you will have to meet your buyer’s quality standards – which are particularly high within the specialty segment.
 The quality of green coffee is graded and classified before export.
 There is no universal grading and classification system for coffee.
 The Specialty Coffee Association’s standards for green coffee grading is often used as a point of reference.
 However, most producing countries have and use their own grading systems.

-Screen size is important to ensure that coffee batches are uniform in size, as that allows for uniform roasting which improves the quality of the final product.
+- Screen size – screen size is important to ensure uniform roasting which improves the quality of the final product.

-Specialty coffee is graded according to its cupping profile.
-Fragrance, flavour, aftertaste, balance, acidity, sweetness, uniformity and cleanliness are important factors in the grading process.
+Specialty coffee is also graded according to its cupping profile.
+Fragrance, flavour, aftertaste, balance, acidity, sweetness, uniformity and cleanliness are important when cupping.
 This process is based on cupping protocols.
 Overall ratings provide a summary assessment based on a scale of 50 to 100; the higher the score, the better the quality.

 Note that there is no exact definition of specialty coffee within the coffee industry.
 The Coffee Quality Institute and the cupping protocols of the Specialty Coffee Association consider coffees graded and cupped with scores below 80 to be standard quality and not specialty.
 Nevertheless, the exact minimum scores defining specialty coffee differ per country and per buyer.
 Most buyers consider 80 too low and demand a cupping score of 85 or higher for it to be considered specialty.